 Building a Strong Financial Profile as a Self-Employed Applicant

-For self-employed people, demonstrating financial stability and potential growth is key to convincing lenders of their creditworthiness and avoiding paying higher mortgage rates.
+For self-employed people, demonstrating financial stability and potential growth is key to convincing lenders of their creditworthiness and avoiding higher mortgage rates.

 Here are five vital steps to take: